Pular para o conteúdo principal

 • Freemium Models: Offering a basic version of the product or service for free while charging for premium features.
 This strategy aims to build a large user base and then monetize through upselling or premium offerings.

-Disruptive innovation pricing aims to remove barriers to entry for customers, facilitating rapid market expansion and setting the stage for long-term market dominance, usually see in startups.
+Disruptive innovation pricing aims to remove barriers to entry for customers, facilitating rapid market expansion and setting the stage for long-term market dominance, as seen in startups.

 In both sustaining and disruptive innovation scenarios, pricing is not just a reflection of value or cost but a strategic tool for influencing market dynamics.
 For disruptive innovations, aggressive pricing strategies can be particularly effective in quickly altering market landscapes, challenging incumbents, and establishing new market norms.